apify/apify-docs/sources/academy/webscraping/scraping_basics_python/12_framework.md

 ## Crawling product detail pages

-The code now features advanced Python concepts, so it's less accessible to beginners to programming, and the size of the program is about the same as if we worked without framework.
+The code now features advanced Python concepts, so it's less accessible to beginners, and the size of the program is about the same as if we worked without a framework.
 The tradeoff of using a framework is that primitive scenarios may become unnecessarily complex, while complex scenarios may become surprisingly primitive.

-As we'll rewrite the rest of the program, the benefits of using Crawlee will become more apparent.
+As we rewrite the rest of the program, the benefits of using Crawlee will become more apparent.
 For example, it takes a single line of code to extract and follow links to products.
 Three more lines, and we have parallel processing of all the product detail pages:

 ```py
 import asyncio